marcomoroni/azucena/DEV_NOTES.md

 It changes `TextComponent` and `ShapeComponent` of the parent.

+### `GameUIComponent`

+Changing the renderer system to allow rendering things on different views is too complicated, so we can attach this component to an empty entity.
+In the `update` function this component will change its `_parent` position to the center of the current view.
+In this way it looks like is not moving.

 ## Smooth camera

 Every scene has to set the view at least once when opened.